H2CO3/Sparkling/doc/tutorial.md

     let empty = [];
     let primes = [ 2, 3, 5 ];

-You can create an array contaning different types of values.
+You can create an array containing different types of values.
 Array indexing starts with zero.

     > print([ 1, 2, 3, "hello" ][3]);